 Dev Diwali in Varanasi

-Dev Deepawali is different from “Diwali” celebrated all over India, its celebrated on Karthik Purnima (Full moon night) of Hindu calendar which comes 14-15 days after the Diwali festival.
-It’s believed that on this day Gods descend to the ghats of Varanasi to bathe in Ganga river.
-Dev Diwali is celebrated in this form only in Varanasi and city has special feel during this time.
+Dev Deepawali is different from “Diwali” celebrated all over India, it’s celebrated on Karthik Purnima (Full moon night) of Hindu calendar which comes 14-15 days after the Diwali festival.
+It’s believed that on this day Gods descend to the ghats of Varanasi to bathe in the Ganga river.
+Dev Diwali is celebrated in this form only in Varanasi and the city has a special feel during this time.

 Where: In Varanasi, Uttar Pradesh.

-It is a three-month-long festival held in Great Rann of Kutch, which is the largest salt deserts in the world.
+It is a three-month-long festival held in the Great Rann of Kutch, which is the largest salt desert in the world.
 The weather is perfect at this time of the year and salt marsh looks white.

 The full moon nights are the best time to visit the Rann Utsav because Great Rann of Kutch looks silver-white in the moonlight and it’s a spectacular sight.
 There are luxury tent accommodations available near Rann and every evening traditional song, dance, and music programs are organized for people staying here.

 There are stalls selling traditional handicraft items made by Rabari, Ahir, Sindhi, Banni, Mutwa, Ari and Soo communities.
 These handicrafts are mostly handmade embroidered items with mirrors and beadwork.
 The accommodation cost is high in Rann so people stay in eco-resorts in the nearby villages.
 The budget-conscious people stay in Bhuj and leave at night from Great Rann after the excursion.

 Where: Near Great Rann of Kutch in Gujarat.
 It’s 90 Km from Bhuj.